resublime/openerp-env/README.md

 Installation:

-1. `vagrant up ubuntu` - create and start a virtual machine - it is also possible to use ubuntu `vagrant up coreos`
+1. `vagrant up ubuntu` - create and start a virtual machine - it is also possible to use coreos `vagrant up coreos`
-1. `vagrant ssh ubuntu` - login to the virtual machine - for ubuntu do `vagrant ssh coreos`
+1. `vagrant ssh ubuntu` - login to the virtual machine - for coreos do `vagrant ssh coreos`

 It will take some time to download everything the first time.
 Starting the virtual machine and new continers is quickly done once they've been downloaded.